woodpecker-ci/woodpecker/docs/docs/30-administration/60-ssl.md

       - WOODPECKER_GITHUB_SECRET=${WOODPECKER_GITHUB_SECRET}
       - WOODPECKER_SECRET=${WOODPECKER_SECRET}
 +     - WOODPECKER_LETS_ENCRYPT=true
++     - WOODPECKER_LETS_ENCRYPT_EMAIL=ssl-admin@sample.tld
 ```

 Note that Woodpecker uses the hostname from the `WOODPECKER_HOST` environment variable when requesting certificates.
 For example, if `WOODPECKER_HOST=https://foo.com` the certificate is requested for `foo.com`.
+To receive expiration-emails lets-encrypt requires an email address set with `WOODPECKER_LETS_ENCRYPT_EMAIL=ssl-admin@sample.tld`.

->Once enabled you can visit your website at both the http and the https address
+> Once enabled you can visit your website at both the http and the https address

 ### Certificate Cache